dayanacavalcante/Obesity-Estimate/README.md

 ![](/Charts/scatter_weight_faf.png)

-There is data of type object and float.
+There are data of type object and float.
 I treated the object type data with the _category_encoders_ method, which uses a dictionary to determine the order of the attributes.
 The _Label Encoder_ method could also be used, which is indicated for ordinal categorical variables, which is the case of the "Foods_between_Main_Meals", "Alcoholic_Drinks" and "Body_Mass_Index" columns.
 However, as this method assigns the order of values through the alphabetical order of the classes, it did not return an expected order.
 I could also use the _One Hot Encoding_ method or _get_dummies_ from the Pandas library but as my number of columns would increase, I chose not to use it.

 ```
       Gender        Age    Height      Weight  ...
 Time_Spent_on_Technologies  Alcoholic_Drinks  Type_of_Transport_Used  Body_Mass_Index